Securing Time Integrity in Energy IoT Against Clock Drift and Y2K38 Failures: Proposed Model

-We consider a realistic adversary whose objective is to compromise the \emph{temporal integrity} of energy IoT systems.
-Formally, the attacker aims to induce deviations between the true physical time $t$ and the device-reported timestamp $\tau_i(t)$, thereby violating temporal correctness, monotonicity, and cross-device consistency.
-Such violations disrupt time-dependent sensing, control, coordination, and logging operations, while remaining sufficiently stealthy to evade conventional monitoring and anomaly detection mechanisms. \paragraph*{Adversarial Capabilities} The adversary can manipulate device-level timestamps through timing-layer attack vectors, including spoofing and delaying Network Time Protocol (NTP) messages, GPS/GNSS spoofing against time-reference receivers, and firmware.
+\paragraph*{Adversarial Capabilities} The adversary can manipulate device-level timestamps through timing-layer attack vectors, including spoofing and delaying Network Time Protocol (NTP) messages, GPS/GNSS spoofing against time-reference receivers, and firmware.
 The actions are modeled as perturbations applied to the timestamp operator:

 where $\delta_i(t)$ denotes gradual clock drift, $\eta_i(t)$ represents abrupt synchronization offset jumps, and $o_i(t)\,T_0$ encodes epoch-overflow discontinuities associated with the Y2K38 problem.
 Under attack conditions, the adversary seeks to maximize the temporal distortion: